bobbolous/BME280onRaspi2Zabbix/README.md

 # BME280onRaspi2Zabbix
 This repository is intended to provide a way to use Zabbix Server as a frontend for data collected from a BME280 environment sensor connected to a RaspberryPi.
+CAUTION: SOME OF THE SETTINGS / PERMISSIONS MADE, MAY BE NOT SECURE.
 You will need (this is intended for / tested with) the following:
 + Raspberry Pi 3 Model B with
     + Raspbian GNU/Linux 9.4 (stretch)
 	+ BME280 breakout board